JonWil91/milestone-4/README.md

 As a site owner I:

+* Want to be able to add products to the site from within the Account button
+* Want to be able to edit/delete products from either the main products page or from individual products details pages
 * Want to be able to add blog posts to the site from within the Account button
-* Want to be able to edit/delete blog posts from either the main blog page or from individual blog posts
 * Want to be able to edit/delete blog posts from either the main blog page or from individual blog posts

 ## Colour Scheme